wazo-platform/wazo-platform.org/content/blog/sprint-review-2204.md

 ## Contributions

-- **Fax**: We thank Milad RazbanFax and his team for submitting improvement to fax API.
+- **Fax**: We thank Milad Razban and his team for submitting improvement to fax API.
 It's now possible to send DTMF and wait time before sending a fax.

 ## New Features in This Release